 - Equip sellers with content aligned to the sales process

 - Analyze what’s happening in the field

 - Optimize reps’ behaviors to improve outcomes

-While you may have invested in products that address one of these, the most successful sales teams are those that use a solution that addresses them all — within a single sales readiness platform.
+While you may have invested in products that address one of these, the most successful sales teams are those that use a solution that addresses them all — within a single revenue productivity platform.